-Using Zoom for teaching has also opened up a new stream for many teachers, who now use a combination of online and in-person classes to connect with their students.
+Using Zoom for teaching has also opened up a new stream for many teachers, who now use a combination of online classes and in-person classes to connect and meet with their students.

 The first thing to remember is that Zoom online classes are live.
-The great thing about this is that is encourages interaction and engagement between teachers and students (and students with other students!) during the class, just like in-person.
+The great thing about this is that it encourages interaction and engagement between teachers and students (and students with other students!) during the class, just like in-person.
+This means joining an online Zoom class can be just as interactive as in-person workshops and events.

 Zoom's teaching tools explained: